dumebi042/tokenize.it-smart-contracts/docs/dividends_and_exit.md

    - `token` and `snapshotId`
    - `currency`: the ERC-20 token used for payouts (must have `TRUSTED_CURRENCY` on the AllowList)
-   - `totalCurrencyAmount`: gross amount to distribute
+   - `pricePerToken`: currency payout in smallest currency units per full token unit (same unit convention as `tokenPrice` in TokenSwap)
-   - `reassignAfter`: timestamp from which unclaimed funds can be redirected
+   - `reassignOrDrainAfter`: timestamp from which unclaimed funds can be redirected or drained

-   At initialization, the platform fee (`privateOfferFee`) is deducted from `totalCurrencyAmount` and sent to the fee collector.
-Only the net remainder is available for claims.
+   - `initialReassignments` (optional): reassignments applied immediately at initialization, bypassing the time restriction

+   Optionally, the contract can be funded at initialization by providing a `_currencyProvider` and `_initialFundingAmount`.

-3. **Holders claim**: Any holder at snapshot time calls `Distribution.claim(recipient)`.
-Their share is `netAmount * balanceAtSnapshot / totalSupplyAtSnapshot`.
+3. **Holders claim**: Any holder at snapshot time calls `Distribution.claim(recipient, minPayout)`.
+Their gross share is `balanceAtSnapshot * pricePerToken / 10**token.decimals()`.
+The platform fee (`distributionFee`) is deducted per claim, and the net remainder is sent to `recipient`.
 Smart contract holders (e.g. CoinvestedPosition) can call `claim()` directly or have the owner use `reassign()` to redirect their share.

-4. **Reassignment** (recovery): If a holder cannot claim (lost key, broken smart contract), the owner can call `reassign(from, to, amount)` after `reassignAfter` to redirect that share.
+4. **Reassignment** (recovery): If a holder cannot claim (lost key, broken smart contract), the owner can call `reassign(from, to, amount)` after `reassignOrDrainAfter` to redirect that share.
 Every reassignment is recorded on-chain via the `Reassigned` event.

+5. **Drain**: After `reassignOrDrainAfter`, the owner can call `drain(recipient, token)` to recover any ERC-20 tokens held by the contract (including unclaimed currency).

 ### CoinvestedPosition integration